About Com S 541

 Iowa State U. Homepage

 The material on this page is organized as follows:

 Instead of using curve grading as a final defense against problems that are too hard, we use the following policy.
-If a problem on the homework or a test is so hard that most students do not "get it", then we will eliminate it from the test or homework grading.
+If a problem on the homework or a exam is so hard that most students do not "get it", then we will eliminate it from the exam or homework grading.
 If this problem was appropriate, then we will teach how to solve problems like it, and give a similar problem on another test or homework.
 If it was not appropriate, then we will ignore it.
 If you detect such a problem on a homework, let us know about it as soon as possible, as it will save us all a lot of work.

 As an informal specification of a grading scale for subjective work, "A" work is excellent work, showing careful thought and a thorough understanding of the material, especially with creativity, and "B" work shows an adequate understanding of the material.

 Although we will not always make fine distinctions in points the nominal minimum standards are given by the following table.

 There are 3 kinds of homework problems: normal, suggested practice, and extra credit.
 Normal problems are essential material.
 If you find yourself struggling with one more than a reasonable amount of time, please come and see us for help!
 Suggested practice problems are for you to use for practice, if you wish, but not to hand in; suggested practice problems may be discussed in class, and make good study problems for tests.
 Extra credit problems do not count as normal problems, but can be handed in.
 They are discussed further below.

 On homeworks, the points and type of problem follow the problem number.
 For example, "3.
 (25 points)" is a normal problem, while "4. (suggested practice)" is a suggested practice problem, and "5.
 (20 points; extra credit)" is an extra credit problem.

 The points used to figure your grade on a homework are the points you earn for the normal problems.